 There is significant uncertainty related to third-party coverage and reimbursement of newly approved products.
 In the United States, third-party payors, including government payors such as the Medicare and Medicaid programs, play an important role in determining the extent to which new drugs and biologics will be covered and reimbursed.
 The Medicare and Medicaid programs increasingly are used as models for how private payors develop their coverage and reimbursement policies.
 However, no uniform policy of coverage and reimbursement exists among third-party payors.
 Therefore, coverage and reimbursement for products can differ significantly from payor to payor.
 One payor's determination to provide coverage for a product does not assure that other payors will also provide coverage, and adequate reimbursement.
 It is difficult to predict what the Centers for Medicare and Medicaid Services (CMS) will decide with respect to coverage and reimbursement for fundamentally novel products such as ours, as there is no body of established practices and precedents for these types of products.
-Moreover, reimbursement agencies in the European Union may be more conservative than the CMS.
-For example, several cancer drugs have been approved for reimbursement in the United States and have not been approved for reimbursement in certain EU Member States.
+Moreover, reimbursement in the United States and have not been approved for reimbursement in certain EU Member States.
 It is difficult to predict what third-party payors will decide with respect to the coverage and reimbursement for our product candidates.